How to get a mortgage

 4. Get a mortgage agreement in principle

-Before you submit a full mortgage application, it’s often a good idea to request a decision in principle or ‘agreement in principle’ from a lender.
-This will give you a clearer idea of how big a mortgage they may be prepared to offer you.
+Before you submit a full mortgage application, it’s often a good idea to request a decision in principle or ‘agreement in principle’ from us.
+This will give you a clearer idea of how big a mortgage a lender may be prepared to offer you.

 To get this type of agreement, you’ll need to supply some basic information, such as your income and how much you want to borrow.
-The lender will then usually contact a credit reference agency to conduct a credit search on you.
+When you apply a lender will then usually contact a credit reference agency to conduct a credit search on you.

 Remember that a mortgage agreement in principle is not a guarantee that you will definitely be offered a mortgage, but it can help show sellers that you’re serious about buying.